cheestov/2023SpringNotes/pwad 272/FEB 8 - humanitarian intervention.md

 Criteria by Someone else:
 1. The burden of proof is on the intervener
+2. intervention must outwigh harm casued by it
-2. Last resort criterion
+3. Last resort criterion
+4. criterion of feasability, good chance of working
-3. A right-intention intervention
+5. A right-intention intervention
-4. should have a legitimate authority ready for when war is over
+6. should have a legitimate authority ready for when war is over

 # Recitation Reading: